- Undergraduate Programs

 - Integrate sustainability into business practices.

-- Better understand the role, dynamics and social & environmental impact of organizations.
+- Better understand the role, dynamics, and social and environmental impact of organizations.

 Learning to lead by example, students majoring in business will also be required to participate in several hands-on learning experiences.
 Graduates will enter the workforce with a managerial mindset and leadership skills desired by all varieties of organizations.